 Terms and conditions of employment

-The Locally Engaged Staff Terms and Conditions of Employment - USA 2023 are based primarily on Australian government and best practice employment conditions.
-However, the terms and conditions comply with labour laws specific to the United States.
+The Locally Engaged Staff Terms and Conditions of Employment - USA 2023 are based primarily on Australian government, best practice employment conditions and US employment laws and apply to all DFAT-managed Australian diplomatic missions in the United States.

 Non-US citizens working for an embassy or consulate-general in the United States who are US lawful permanent residents (green card holders), or ‘A’ or ‘G’ class visa holders who are applying to become lawful permanent residents, must execute CIS Form I-508 to waive diplomatic rights, privileges, exemptions and immunities, including an exemption from paying US income taxes, or risk losing their US permanent resident status.